avito-tech/avito-android/docs/content/posts/open-source-introduction.md

 We have already seen how moving the code to GitHub highlighted the problems of reuse.
 When you understand that other companies can use your project, you start looking at the architecture differently.
-Reusing code is not an end in itself.
+Reusing code is not the ultimate target.
 But this external criterion says a lot about the quality of the architecture and its flexibility.

 ### Influence the industry standards

-We have been developing infrastructure for mobile apps since 2017 and regularly talk about this at conferences and events.
+We have been developing infrastructure for mobile apps since 2017 and regularly make talks at local developer conferences and meetups.

-In addition to talking about this, we always wanted to share the code and allow others to reuse it.
+We always wanted to share the code in addition to our words and allow others to reuse it.
 Indeed, many Android developers face similar challenges:

-- How to author effective autotests.
+- How to write effective autotests.
 - How to run these in pull requests.
 - How to maintain infrastructure cost-effectively.